Tangerine995/L1000-repurposing/README.md

 ## L1000 data
 ### Summary

 The Library of Integrated Cellular Signatures (LINCS) is an NIH program which funds the generation of perturbational profiles across multiple cell and perturbation types, as well as read-outs, at a massive scale.
 We build a pipeline, in parallel with L1000 group, to process raw fluorescent intensity data into *z*-scores as perturbagen signatures, available at [L1000-bayesian](https://github.com/njpipeorgan/L1000-bayesian).
-The datasets cover three levels: Our Level 4 and Level 5 data are equivalent to Level 4 and Level 5 data provided by L1000.
+Our Level 4 and Level 5 data are equivalent to Level 4 and Level 5 data provided by L1000.
 Pre-computed datasets covering a majority of LINCS L1000 Phase I and Phase II is available in [Downloads](#Downloads) and [Zenodo](https://zenodo.org/record/5559183#.YWJS39rMKUk).